raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 3V3 | 250mA
 1V8 | 250mA
 VDAC | 25mA
-GPIO0-27_VREF | See note [2]
+GPIO0-27_VREF | 50mA [2]
-GPIO28-45_VREF | See note [2]
+GPIO28-45_VREF | 50mA [2]

 [1] Note that VBAT is heavily dependent upon the application.
 For example, with video encoding, 3D and the camera all running the power requirements can be substantial.

 [2] Note that each GPIO bank will only need a few mW if unused; however when in use, the requirements will vary depending on the number of IOs in use and the load on each.
-The designer is responsible for calculating or measuring this based on their particular use case.
+The maximum load per GPIO bank must not exceed 50mA.

 ## <a name="modulebootingandflashing"></a> Module booting and flashing the eMMC